 Students will need a GPA of 3.25 or higher and to have completed both their general education requirements and the requirements for their College major by the end of their third year.

-BA/MA students take nine courses in their fourth College year: seven SSA Core courses and two electives.
+BA/MA students take nine courses in their fourth College year: seven Crown Family School Core courses and two electives.
 Students will also complete two field placements (an evaluated internship): one in the first year (College year four) and one in the second year of joint residence.
 The nine graduate-level courses together with field work constitute a demanding curriculum; therefore students are encouraged to complete their BA projects before beginning their graduate course work.